What help is available?

 BUT REMEMBER please make sure it is safe for you to send and to recieve our reply, as emails can be easily traced.

-Domestic Violence ‘Drop-In’ Session
+Domestic Abuse ‘Drop-In’ Sessions

-Our Support Workers can help you to do safety planning - on a personal one-to-one basis.
+Our support staff can help you to do safety planning - on a personal one-to-one basis.
 This simply means identifying all the risks of leaving and/or all the risks of staying in an abusive relationship.
 Alternatively, our Safety Planning handbook is available to download on our homepage.
 National Women's Aid have developed a safe guide to social media and Facebook - this is also avaiable to download from our homepage.

 Alternatively there is a national Male Advice & Enquiry Line offering confidential support, information and practical advice.